helendaisy/milestone-band-project/README.md

 The target audience for this site is anyone aged 10 to 100 who isn't currently a fan of or aware of the Foo Fighters.

 The information is split into simple bitesize areas rather than overloadng with details and content to highlight the key areas of the band so that users can decide quickly if they want to explore more.
+The site should be responsive and suitable on all screen sizes and browsers.

 ### User Goals

-- learn about the band
+- Learn about the band
-- find out who is in the band
+- Find out who is in the band
-- hear a selection of their songs
+- Hear a selection of their songs
-- watch a music video
+- Watch a music video
-- see pictures of the band
+- See pictures of the band
-- easily connect with their social media accounts
+- Easily connect with their social media accounts
-- easy ways to watch and listen to more music
+- Easy ways to watch and listen to more music
-- find out when they can go and watch a show
+- Find out when they can go and watch a show
-- connect for more information
+- Connect for more information

 ### Developer and Business Goals: